scoskey/m0037/notes.md

 For one thing, the Strong Pairing axiom implies that there exists a set.
 Namely, if we apply it in the case when $n=0$ then the result is $\{\}$, which we also call the empty set $\emptyset$.
 We invite the reader to verify that the Strong Pairing axiom implies that ordered pairs may be constructed.

 We say that a set is *hereditarily finite* if it may be constructed using only repeated applications of the Strong Pairing axiom.
-We invite the reader to write out several dozen hereditarily finite sets, and to make a diagram of these sets as partially ordered by the $\in$ relation.
+We invite the reader to write out several dozen hereditarily finite sets, and to make a diagram of these sets as they are related by the $\in$ relation.
+(That is, when $x\in y$ draw an upwards arrow from $x$ to $y$.)

 Without any other axioms, the Strong Pairing axiom can *only* help us construct hereditarily finite sets.
 In addition to being the theory of everything, set theory is meant to be the theory of infinity!
 Therefore we need the following axiom, which lets us construct our first example of an infinite set.